-The Faith Coordinating Center will allow applicants to seek funding to develop and scale programs and initiatives or conduct research to enhance opportunities for employment, education, transportation, housing, finances, access to healthcare and other programs that promote positive and transformative faith and health outcomes throughout the Southern region of the United States, specifically in the area of HIV in two focus areas:
+The Faith Coordinating Center will allow applicants to seek funding to develop and scale programs and initiatives or conduct research to enhance opportunities for employment,

-1) Development or adaptation of an intervention to meet specific faith-based community needs

-2) Implementation of an intervention that the applicant has previously developed or adapted to meet specific faith-based community needs.
+- 1. Development or adaptation of an intervention to meet specific faith-based community needs - 2.
+Implementation of an intervention that the applicant has previously developed or adapted to meet specific faith-based community needs.